12 Reasons to Snowmobile in Fernie, BC

 - Gearhub - Snowmobile accessories and clothing.
 Avalanche safety gear sales, rentals and support.
 Located close to Coal Creek Staging Area.

 - Avalanche gear and backcountry info is also available at the Gearhub, in Downtown Fernie.

 Friendly bars offering great food, jam nights, trivia nights and lots of variety provide a fun night out after a day on the mountain – perfect for sharing stories over a local beer.
 Family-friendly restaurants and activities can be found in and around town.
 Ghostrider Hockey Games and special events from New Year’s Fireworks to Griz Days Winter Festival create a fun & festive atmosphere you will love.
 Dining Info.
 Events & Nightlife.

 12. Plenty of Other Activities and Attractions to Explore!

 Fernie has great options for non-sledders or anyone looking for a day off the trails.
-Ski or snowboard at Fernie Alpine Resort, cross-country ski, try fatbiking, catski for the day or take a scenic catride to Island Lake Lodge for lunch and spa session.
+Ski or snowboard at Fernie Alpine Resort, explore the huge trail network by cross-country ski or fatbike.
 Enjoy the Aquatic Centre, Museum, movie theatre or live music at a family-friendly venue.
 Explore Historic Downtown’s shops, dining and cafes, or relax with a day at one of the many local spas.
 Fernie Things to Do.